-As a longstanding expert in brain health, I do believe that we have a moral obligation to provide engaging, meaningful brain training to empower others to take charge of their cognitive wellness.
+As a longstanding expert in brain health, I believe we have a moral obligation to empower everyone to take charge of their cognitive wellness.
 In the history of healthcare there are turning points when we shift from suggestion to prescription – think, for example, about vaccinations or heart health promotion.
-A myriad of factors indicate that we have reached such a point, and that it is indeed time to take a more proactive approach to brain health.
-I find the Lancet Commission statement well-timed and a very welcome challenge to move brain health to the forefront of our health promotion initiatives, for many reasons, among them:
+A myriad of factors indicate that we have reached such a point, and that it is time to take a more proactive approach to brain health.
+The Lancet Commission statement is a very welcome invitation to move brain health to the forefront of our health promotion initiatives, for many reasons, among them:

 Dementia is a Crisis We Can’t Ignore.
 Dementia is a worldwide societal crisis.
 On a global basis, over 45 million people carry a diagnosis of dementia, and the World Health Organization has declared dementia a public health priority.
 However, the impact is not only medical: The 2015 World Alzheimer’s Report concluded that the worldwide economic drag of the disease is so high that if dementia care were a country, it would be the 18th largest economy in the world.
 With so many at risk, we can no longer afford to be passive or hesitant in our approach to reducing risk or providing better care to those affected by memory loss.

 In addition, dementia is a personal crisis for far too many.
 It is a devastating disease, not only for the affected individual but for their family, friends and community.
 Giving relief in any degree that may slow decline, support a better quality of life and help all affected is a morally compelling reason to re-envision and retool what we do in brain wellness across the cognitive continuum.